Hiking & Running Trails in the Twin Cities

 Anoka County (North)

 Anoka County has 18 regional and county parks.
-13 of them offer enough trails in natural areas to be worth listing.
-Most of these trails are dual-purpose for both foot traffic and bicycles, although some are natural-surface trails for foot traffic only.
+13 of these offer enough trails in natural areas to be worth listing here.
+Most of these trails are paved and for multi-purpose use, although some are natural-surface trails for foot traffic only.

 Head over to Hiking & Running Trails in Anoka County